Lucus16/lisp-c-thesis/b/thesis.md

 # Introduction

 Thousands of programming languages exist nowadays, yet all of them have various kinds of problems.
-New programming languages are built regularly.
+New programming languages are created regularly.
 Some programming languages aim to be very generic, while others are only useful in some specific areas.
 Some languages introduce new features and some make features mainstream.
 However, it is often very hard or impossible to introduce such new features to existing programming languages.

 C++ is an example of a language that tries to add many such new features.
-The result is often that it ends up with ugly and confusing syntax and/or semantics.
+The result is often that it ends up with ugly and confusing syntax and semantics.
 This happens because C++ has decades of legacy features that it needs to stay backwards-compatible with and because many of these features and design choices are tightly interwoven and strongly dependent on each other.
 This makes it hard